Long Branch, New Jersey: History

 Originally a resort town with a few hotels and large estates and many farms in the early 20th century, Long Branch grew in population.
 Italian, Irish and Jewish immigrants settled in during this period.
 During the 1930s, the city used government policies to enforce racial segregation against Blacks at local beaches, assigning all black applicants for beach passes to a single, segregated beach.

 By the 1950s, Long Branch like many other towns had developed new residential spots and housing to make room for the growing population.
 Many of the former farms of Long Branch were transformed into residential suburbs.
 Many of the estates and a few old historic resorts (with the addition of many new ones) still remain.

 In the early 20th century, Long Branch lost much of its activity as a theater spot.
 In addition, the opening of the Garden State Parkway in the mid-1950s allowed shore visitors to access points further south, which added to Long Branch's decline.
 The civil unrest of the 1960s caused riots in neighboring Asbury Park, and many fled the shore cities for the suburban towns west of the beach.
 Decades later, the older, more dilapidated parts of the resort town were condemned and redeveloped, in part by using eminent domain legislation.

-Long Branch still continues to be a popular resort area.
+Long Branch continues to be a popular resort area.
 Many people from New York City travel or settle into the area to escape the crowded city and enjoy Long Branch's beaches.